 Implementing the Affordable Care Act Medicaid expansion in Arkansas and other states in the nation has the possibility to increase health care assistance by introducing new rules and regulations.
 The ACA Medicaid expansion includes additional policies that states may adopt to extend health care coverage to more potential recipients.
 The expansion of Medicaid is often called Obamacare.
 The Obamacare Medicaid expansion details only affects the program if the state approved the new rules.
 The new Affordable Care Act Medicaid eligibility widens coverage beyond the usual groups such as pregnant women, minors, the elderly, disabled and others.
 ACA Medicaid eligibility in AR opens the door for thousands of petitioners who might not have coverage otherwise.
 Continue reading to find out what is the expansion of Medicaid and how the ACA Medicaid expansion cost to states influenced Arkansas lawmakers’ decision.

-ACA Medicaid Expansion in Arkansas
+Learn About the ACA Medicaid Expansion in Arkansas

 The Affordable Care Act Medicaid expansion in Arkansas is unique, as only select states have implemented the expansion in the same manner.
 The new eligibility requirements of the Affordable Care Act Medicaid application makes it more likely for adults without disabilities or children or who are pregnant to get medical care.
 The AR ACA Medicaid expansion allows low-income residents to get crucial medical insurance that covers many different services.
 Prior to the expansion, eligibility requirements for Medicaid considered income but limited coverage to those who also had a qualifying health condition or were minors.
 Arkansas was approved for Medicaid expansion waivers that allowed the state to provide qualified residents with health care assistance that coordinates with work requirements.
 The specialized ACA Medicaid expansion in AR is called Arkansas Works.
 While this does not change the Medicaid application process, it does change who qualifies for coverage.